PART 39: RECOVERY MODE

 Lee shook his head and walked for the hospital exit.
 And stopped.
 Something had caught his eye.
 He scanned back over the crowd inside the waiting area a bit more closely, his gaze finally settling on a man who was sitting near the door.
 His quarry immediately pulled his newspaper back up in front of his face, but not before Lee got a good look.

 ‘That was the same guy from the library,’ Lee realized.
-‘The weird cultist who wanted that information on the LaMilles!
-So, he CAN dress normal.
+‘The weird cultist who wanted that information on the LaMilles.
+Huh, so he can dress normal.
 But why would he be hanging around the hospital now?
 Is it related to Clarke and Tim… and that box?’

 “Let’s have the good news,” Clarke said.
 “About time we had some.”